jigneshsharma123/javaString-Practice/README.md

 //Note: Multiple inheritance is not supported in Java through class.
 //In java programming, multiple and hybrid inheritance is supported through interface only.

+//some time u see a word Concrete method <-- (i.e method with body)

 # what is java
 ```
 java is high level object oriented programming language developed by the sunmicrosystem in 1995 after that it owned by the ORACLE. it uses a JVA(java virtual machine) as a run time environment. due to this  it is  also a platform independent.